Sato hyperfunctions via relative Dolbeault cohomology

 for which $\tau$ is a representative of $u$ near $N$ and $\op{Supp}_{V\ssm M}(\tau_{01}) \subset G$ holds. \end{lemma} \begin{proof} Set $\sqrt{-1}T_N^*M^+ = \sqrt{-1}\,\R^+ s$.
 Then it follows from \cite[Theorem 4.3.2]{KS} that

-where $V$ runs through open neighborhoods of $N$ and $G$ ranges through closed subsets conically contained in the half space spanned by $\sqrt{-1}s$.
+where $V$ runs through open neighborhoods of $N$ and $G$ ranges through closed sets conically contained in the half space spanned by $\sqrt{-1}s$.
 Therefore the argument goes the same way as that in Subsection {\ref{subsec:micro-anal}}. \end{proof}

 We first give the cohomological definition of restriction to $N$ of a hyperfunction on $M$.
 Set $T^*_NM^\pm = \pm\R^+{s} \subset T^*_NM$.
 Let us consider the map

 By \cite[Theorem 4.3.2]{KS}, the above diagram is equivalent to